Panhellenic Council

 Hometown: Valinhos, SP, Brazil

 As an international student, I wasn’t sure what to expect from Greek life, but I quickly found joy in discovering a community that welcomed me with open arms.
 Theta has given me the chance to bond with women from very different cultural and academic backgrounds that I might never have connected with otherwise.
 It has felt like finding a family away from home, offering me a safe space and a supportive community that reminds me of my sisters back home.
-Outside of Theta, I serve on the board of Brown Women in Business and the Brazilian Student Association, and I also work for the Center for Latin American and Caribbean Studies.
+Outside of Greek life, I serve on the board of Brown Women in Business and the Brazilian Student Association, and I also work for the Center for Latin American and Caribbean Studies.

 You can reach me at: larissa_flora@brown.edu